cotsapaslab/jlim/README.md

 ## How to install

 The core JLIM module is implemented as an R extension (**jlimR**). **jlimR** depends on **getopt** module.
 If it is not installed, **getopt** can be installed from CRAN by:
-JLIM 2 has an added pre-porcessing step coded in pyhton 2.
+JLIM 2 has an added pre-processing step coded in pyhton 2.

 ```
 Rscript -e 'install.packages("getopt", repos="http://cran.r-project.org")'